 One major and outstanding reference to the maturity (both spiritual and academic) Paul exhibited in this Gospel public speech is the point that he never mentioned the name, Jesus Christ.
 When it becomes mandatory to mention the name in verse 31 while talking about judgment, righteousness and resurrection, the closest he came was a man appointed by God to oversee about the judgment of all mankind, and concerning this God has given assurance by raising him (the man) from the dead.
 A critical mind would argue that Paul was extremely conscious of his choice of words before this learned, religious and yet, deadly group.
 Paul got perfect reading of the environment and atmosphere for this speech.
 The approach would certainly be different before a Jewish audience.
-More than spirituality, these are benefits and manifestations of sound knowledge exposure.
-The thesis that runs through this article remains that it takes good general knowledge exposure and yielding to the leading of the Holy Spirit to making significant contributions in the kingdom business.
+More than spirituality, these are benefits and manifestations of sound knowledge exposure and yielding to the leading of the Holy Spirit to making significant contributions in the kingdom business.
 The same as seen of the man called Paul, whose ministerial patterns and recorded achievements will remain a pointer to generations after generations, until Christ returns.